stephband/literal/README.md

 ## Literal templates in JS

-Literal may be used without the custom element interface.
 Import the Literal constructor and render a template:

 ```js
 import Literal from './module.js';